MicrosoftDocs/defender-docs/defender-office-365/quarantine-policies.md

 :::image type="icon" source="media/m365-cc-sc-allow-sender-icon.png" border="false":::

 - :::image type="icon" source="media/m365-cc-sc-allow-sender-icon.png" border="false"::: [Allow sender](quarantine-end-user.md#allow-email-senders-from-quarantine) is available on the **Quarantine** page and in the message details in quarantine.

-  For this permission to work correctly in quarantine notifications, users need to be enabled for remote PowerShell.
-For instructions, see [Enable or disable access to Exchange Online PowerShell](/powershell/exchange/disable-access-to-exchange-online-powershell).

 If the **Allow sender** permission is disabled, users can't allow senders from quarantine (the action isn't available).